-• PBIS - Positive Behavior Interventions and Support - PBIS is a systems approach to preventing and responding to school and classroom discipline problems.
+- PBIS Positive Behavior Interventions and Support PBIS is a systems approach to preventing and responding to school and classroom discipline problems.
 PBIS develops school-wide systems that support staff to teach and promote positive behavior in all students.
-By reducing behavioral problems, PBIS creates and maintains a safe learning environment where teachers can teach and students can learn.

-- RTI Response to Intervention RTI is a process which includes the provision of systematic, research-based on instruction and interventions to struggling learners.
+By reducing behavioral problems, PBIS creates and maintains a safe learning environment where teachers can teach and students can learn. - RTI Response to Intervention RTI is a process which includes the provision of systematic, research-based instruction and interventions to struggling learners.
 It assumes that the instruction/interventions are matched to student needs and that the monitoring of progress is continuous.
 Furthermore, RTI is designed as an early intervention to prevent long-term academic failure.
-RTI is generally depicted as a three tiered model: Tier I includes the provision of universal academic and behavioral interventions.
+RTI is generally depicted as a three tiered model: Tier I includes the provision of universal academic and behavioral interventions to all students in all settings; 80% of students are expected to respond to Tier I interventions.
 Tier II provides more targeted interventions for students who are not making adequate progress both academically and behaviorally.
 Progress is monitored more closely, and research-based interventions could last 6-10 weeks; approximately 15% of students require Tier II interventions.
-Tier III is for students not adequately responding to Tier I & II interventions, and involves intensive individualized services and interventions; up to 5% of students are expected to need this level of service. - TCI Therapeutic Crisis Intervention TCI is a system designed to assist organizations in preventing crises from occurring, de-escalating potential crises, managing acute physical behavior, reducing potential and actual injury to young people and staff, teaching you people adaptive coping skills, and developing a learning organization.
+Tier III is for students not adequately responding to Tier I & II interventions, and involves intensive individualized services and interventions; up to 5% of students are expected to need this level of service.

+- TCI Therapeutic Crisis Intervention TCI is a system designed to assist organizations in preventing crises from occurring, de-escalating potential crises, managing acute physical behavior, reducing potential and actual injury to young people and staff, teaching you people adaptive coping skills, and developing a learning organization.
 This model gives organizations a framework for implementing a crisis prevention and management system that reduces the need to rely on high-risk interventions.
-The goal of TCI training is to train staff to help young people develop new responses to their environment that will enable them to achieve a higher level of social and emotional maturity. - Sanctuary Trauma Based Treatment The Sanctuary Model is an effective tool used to allow adults to assist students who are and have experienced forms of trauma.
-Staff across a range of disciplines have effectively trained and worked with students on a myriad of issues for the purpose improving treatment and educational outcomes. - Handle with CARE Specializes in safely managing behaviorally challenged and disruptive behavior.
+The goal of TCI training is to train staff to help young people develop new responses to their environment that will enable them to achieve a higher level of social and emotional maturity. - Handle with CARE Specializes in safely managing behaviorally challenged and disruptive behavior.
 The training model is considered the "standard of best practices" in behavior management and safe physical intervention and is taught throughout the entire spectrum of the human services environment and schools.
-The focus is on the following areas: - Verbal De-Escalation - Personal Defense - Passive Holding (Restraint)
+The focus is on the following areas: - Verbal De-Escalation - Personal Defense - Passive Holding (Restraint) - Restorative Justice Restorative justice empowers students to resolve conflicts on their own and in small groups, and it's a growing practice at schools around the country.
+Essentially, the idea is to bring students together in peer-mediated small groups to talk, ask questions, and air their grievances.
+For the growing number of districts using restorative justice, the programs have helped strengthen campus communities, prevent bullying, and reduce student conflicts.
+And the benefits are clear: early-adopting districts have seen drastic reductions in suspension and expulsion rates, and students say they are happier and feel safer.